 I hope we have peaked.
 I hope we can find a communal solution.

-To be clear, while I strongly believe in the critical concept of individual rights, and the supremacy of the individual, that is included in the founding of America, I also think that in modern society we have grown overly extreme in our exclusive focus on the individual without regard to the group.
-Partly this is due to individual rights expressly documented in our Constitution and laws.
+To be clear, while I strongly believe in the critical concept of individual rights, and the supremacy of the individual, that is included in the founding of America, I also think that in modern society we have grown overly extreme in placing focus exclusively on the individual without regard to the group.
+Partly this is as individual rights are expressly documented in our Constitution and laws.
 Responsibility to the group is not documented in such a direct way.

-Maybe this is so because the institutions that historically balanced individual rights with responsibility to the group have become so weak.
+Historically societal institutions balanced individual rights with responsibility to the group.
+Groups had their own code of conduct, written or otherwise.
+Group peer pressure and the desire to be part of the group provided a strong incentives to behave in concert with the group's code.
+Membership in such groups has declines in recent years.
 The church2, civic and service clubs, extended families, adult groups around education (e.g., PTA, Scouting, and sports) are all rather weak and no longer influential.
 They don't hold people accountable for actions damaging to the group.
 There's no punishment for lying or cheating others in public.
-No group shames you into wearing a mask or getting vaccinated not (just) for your own benefit but because it's good for others.
+For example, no group shames you into wearing a mask or getting vaccinated not (just) for your own benefit but because it's good for others.

 Let's find means to better balance pure individual freedom with group responsibility and seek a better balance.